tyntec/api-samples/chat-integrations/README.md

 ## WhatsApp channel

+- ms-dynamics - integration with Microsoft Dynamics 365
 - shopify-zendesk - integration of notes with Shopify and Zendesk
 - watson - integration of conversations with IBM Watson Assistant
 - zohocrm - integration of remarks with Zoho CRM